 Private health care plans, such as those provided by an employer, often include hearing healthcare benefits.
 Typically, those benefits are provided through a third-party managed-care provider like TruHearing.
 This is the case if your insurance provider is Blue Cross Shield, Health Alliance, Humana, or Vision Service Plan.
 You can either contact your insurance to check for coverage or call TruHearing directly.

 Should your insurance not cover hearing aids and the above options are too expensive, consider an over-the-counter (OTC) hearing aid with a tinnitus masking feature.
 Since their FDA approval, OTC hearing aids have been available for sale since October 15, 2022.
 OTC hearing aids, like the Jabra Enhance Plus, are a more affordable class of hearing aids that don’t require a medical exam, prescription, or professional fitting.
 They’re suitable for mild-to-moderate hearing loss.

 How we select the best hearing aids for tinnitus masking

-While SoundGuys hasn’t published any dedicated hearing aid reviews yet, I have personally used four of the hearing aids mentioned above: both Signia models, the Widex MOMENT, and the Oticon More.
+While SoundGuys hasn’t published any dedicated hearing aid reviews yet, I have personally used four of the hearing aids mentioned above: both Signia models (my Signia Pure Charge&Go AX review), the Widex MOMENT, and the Oticon More.
 Since the market for hearing aids is small compared to audio products and highly regulated, it’s also much less diversified and develops at a slower pace.
 Based on my own experience with hearing loss, tinnitus, and the four models I’ve tested, I picked five FDA-approved hearing aids that cover the gamut of leading-edge hearing aid technology and tinnitus treatment.

 Frequently asked questions